-The PHA will first assist families that have been terminated from the HCV program due to insufficient funding and then assist families that qualify for the VAWA preference.
+The PHA will offer a preference to any family that has been terminated from its HCV program due to insufficient program funding.

 Income Targeting Requirement [24 CFR 982.201(b)(2)]

 HUD requires that extremely low-income (ELI) families make up at least 75 percent of the families admitted to the HCV program during the PHA's fiscal year.
 ELI families are those with annual incomes at or below the federal poverty level or 30 percent of the area median income, whichever number is higher.
 To ensure this requirement is met, a PHA may skip non-ELI families on the waiting list in order to select an ELI family.